ropensci/fireexposuR/README.md

 #### Hazard data

-The `haz` layer is a binary raster that represents wildland fuels that are able to generate long-range embers up to a transmission distance of 500 meters with a value of 1.
+The `haz` layer is a binary raster that represents wildland fuels that have the potential to generate embers up to a distance of 500 meters with a value of 1.

 #### Area of interest